Johnson & Johnson posts higher sales, big 4Q profit jump

-Higher prescription drug sales helped push Johnson & Johnson’s fourth-quarter profit up by 32%.
+Higher prescription drug sales and lower legal costs drove Johnson & Johnson’s fourth-quarter profit 32% higher.

 The world’s biggest maker of health care products on Wednesday reported net income of $4.01 billion, or $1.50 per share.
 That’s up from $3.04 billion, or $1.12, a year earlier.